harrellbm/Quartz-Garden/content/Notes on the Nature of Order.md

 The wholeness is the overall cohesiveness and interrelated nature of everything.
 Basically the idea that building function as a whole.
 Even the earth functions as a whole and therefore humans are affected by the environment in which we live and create.
 We are not unattached but are to a certain extent influenced and contingent on our environment.

 > [!Quote] General idea of wholeness
-> the wholeness in any part of space is the structure defined by all the various coherent entities that exist in that part of space, and the way these entities are nested in and overlap each other. - Nature of Order, bk 1., p.
+> the wholeness in any part of space is the structure defined by all the various coherent entities that exist in that part of space, and the way these entities are nested in and overlap each other.
+> - Nature of Order, bk 1., p.
 81

 Argues that the strength of various entities that make up a whole can actually be mathematically calculated making them real aspects of the space in which they exist rather than just some random concept or differentiation.

 > [!Quote]
+> these parts and entities are rarely pre-existing.
+They are more often themselves *created* by the wholeness….
 > the wholeness is made of parts; the parts are created by the wholeness.
 > - Nature of order, bk 1., p.
 84

 ## The Whole Made Up of Centers
+This leads to a different way of conceptualizing wholeness that can be called:  [[Center Composed Wholeness]]

 > [!Quote] What is a Center?
 > Each one of these entities has, as its defining mark, the fact that it appears to exist as a local center within a larger whole.
 It is a phenomenon of centeredness in space.
 >